Robust Optimality of Bundling Goods Beyond Finite Variance: Introduction

+Within this many-goods limiting setting, \cite{bakos1999bundling} show that when the distributions of the goods are i.i.d., fully known, and do not depend on the number of goods, deterministic bundling becomes optimal.
+This also means that randomized mechanisms cannot improve the expected revenue in this environment, which they typically can in other settings.
+Using the law of large numbers together with Chebyshev's inequality, they establish that the seller's expected revenue per good converges to the mean, which serves as an upper bound for any truthful selling mechanism.
+Truthfulness refers to the fact that the buyer should have no incentive to lie about the valuation they have for the good.
+By suitably truncating the distribution, they further extend this result to heavy-tailed distributions with infinite variance.

-The assumption that we have \textit{full knowledge} about the prior value distributions of the buyer for the goods is often deemed unrealistic in practice.
-Adding to this is what is commonly known as Wilson's doctrine \cite{Wilson1987, Milgrom2004}: We should aim at designing mechanisms that only require minimal assumptions about the value distribution of the buyer.
-This leads to the notion of \textit{(distributionally) robust revenue maximization}, or robust mechanism design, in which the seller only has \textit{partial knowledge} about the value distributions of the buyer.
-This partial knowledge is typically modelled as an \emph{ambiguity set} that consists of all distributions satisfying the given partial knowledge.
-A prominent example here is to assume moment knowledge about the unknown distribution, such as the mean and variance.
-This dates back to the work of Scarf \cite{scarf1958min}.
-The idea is now that we have a two-player game where the seller first has to choose a selling mechanism, after which nature gets to choose a distribution from the ambiguity set (satisfying the partial knowledge) for which the seller's revenue is minimized under the chosen mechanism.
-Research on robust selling mechanisms and auctions has seen a surge in recent years in the mechanism design literature (see, e.g., Section \ref{sec:related}).
-The goal is to either obtain robust counterparts of classical Bayesian results, or to derive tractable robust counterparts of multi-good (and/or multi-buyer) problems for which the Bayesian problem itself has a complex, intractable structure.
+The result of \cite{bakos1999bundling} shows the strength of deterministic bundling when full information on the valuation distributions is available.
+However, full information is often \textit{not} available or unreliable and therefore deemed unrealistic in practice.
+Adding to this is what is commonly known as Wilson's doctrine \citep{Wilson1987, Milgrom2004}: We should aim at designing mechanisms that only require minimal assumptions about the value distribution of the buyer.
+This leads to the notion of \textit{distributionally robust revenue maximization}, in which the seller only has \textit{partial knowledge} about the value distributions of the buyer, often in the form of summary statistics such as the mean and the variance (see, e.g., \cite{scarf1958min}).
+We therefore adopt a distributionally robust approach, assuming independent valuations and partial knowledge of the mean and the mean absolute deviation (MAD).